marwa7mdi/Data-Driven-Business-Transformation/README.md

     * **Conversion Lift:** Identified high-performing organic keywords, leading to a **50% increase in Conversion Rate** by refining the content strategy.
     * **Budget Protection:** Discovered "False Conversions" originating from low-quality placements (e.g., kids' YouTube channels).
 This insight allowed for immediate budget reallocation to high-intent segments.
     * **Full-Funnel Attribution:** Integrated GA4 data with HubSpot deal stages via **Google Tag Manager (GTM)**, successfully closing the ROI loop for digital campaigns.

+### 🔄 Automation & Scalability (Cron Jobs)
+To ensure the "Single Source of Truth" remains always fresh without manual intervention:
+* **Scheduled Refresh:** Configured a **Linux Cron Job** to trigger the `data_pipeline_main.py` every night at 2:00 AM.
+* **Error Logging:** Implemented an automated logging system that records the status of each ETL run, ensuring high data reliability for leadership dashboards.
+* **Result:** Eliminated manual data updates, providing the CEO and Department Heads with "ready-to-use" insights every morning before the workday starts.
 ---

 ## 📈 Strategic Outcomes & Business Impact